• Home

 Revelation 2:15

 It is clear that the church of Pergamos held some sound doctrine.
 They held fast to the name of Jesus, even in persecution.
-However, they were compromised in at least the one area, likened to that of Balaam.
-Many see the doctrine of the Nicolaitans as very similar, if not the same as the doctrine of Balaam.
-This is the second thing the Lord had against them.
-They held to the doctrine of the Nicolaitans.
+However, they were compromised in a few places.
+These compromises threatened the church as a whole.

 Revelation 2:16